etcd-io/etcd/etcdutl/README.md

 - skip-hash-check -- Ignore snapshot integrity hash value (required if copied from data directory)

+- bump-revision -- How much to increase the latest revision after restore

+- mark-compacted -- Mark the latest revision after restore as the point of scheduled compaction (required if --bump-revision > 0, disallowed otherwise)

 #### Output

 A new etcd data directory initialized with the snapshot.